Wallace honors Fall 2019 Nursing graduates at pinning ceremony

 “These graduates have numerous opportunities for employment awaiting them in our local area, and we look forward to seeing them join others serving in their professions,” said Kathy Buntin, associate dean, health sciences.

 Wallace offers many paths and schedule opportunities for nurses to further their education, including evening and weekend courses.
-Both nursing programs are approved by the Alabama Board of Nursing and are fully accredited by the Accreditation Commission for Education in Nursing.
-About 80 percent of nursing and allied health professionals in area health care facilities are Wallace graduates.
+Both nursing programs are approved by the Alabama Board of Nursing and are fully accredited by the Accreditation Commission for Education in Nursing (ACEN).
+About 80 percent of nursing and allied health professionals in area healthcare facilities are Wallace graduates.

 Employment of registered nurses is projected to grow 12% from 2018 to 2028, according to the U.S. Bureau of Labor Statistics.